groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.1.12.3 (2020-02-03) =
+* ADDED Base action/benchmark classes for better LMS integrations with LifterLMS, LearnDash, TutorLMS and any others.
+* ADDED More actions/filters to extend admin pages.

 = 2.1.12.2 (2020-01-30) =
 * ADDED Option to hide the admin links in the Admin notification footer
 * TWEAKED The admin menu items for better organization